 Find out the severity of your anxiety and how to reduce your anxiety forever with my free 7-minute anxiety test.

 How to Overcome a Lack of Air From Anxiety

 Once it's been established that this lack of air is anxiety related, there are several strategies that you can try to start decreasing it.
 Consider the following:

-- Go For a Walk Any time you're feeling like you lack air, see if you can get up and go for a walk.
+- Go For a Walk Anytime you feel like you lack air, see if you can get up and go for a walk.
 Many people find the lightheadedness makes them feel like they need to sit down, but walking gets the blood moving and helps your body make a bit more carbon dioxide.
 If you're feeling up for walking, try to take a walk outside for a bit.